(Book 2: Hello, Can You Fear Me?)

 ‘You had the girl carry your burden for you?’
 Ravi scoffed.

 ‘Sure!
 I’m all for equality.
-I have guys doing my work, so it’s only fair if I have girls doing it too!’
+I have guys doing my work, it’s only fair if I have girls doing them too!’

 ‘I believe the correct approach would be to do your things yourself!’